6 Ways to Get Discounted (or Free) Spotify Premium

 Spotify offers some special plans for those who are eligible, but qualifying can be difficult.

-Students can enjoy all the features of Spotify Premium for only $4.99 per month, which is 50% off the regular price.
+Students can enjoy all the features of Spotify Premium for only $5.99 per month, which is about 50% off the regular price.

 You’ll also get access to the ad-supported plans on Hulu and Showtime, making the savings even more significant.
 To be eligible, you need to be at least 18 years old, enrolled at an accredited institution in the U.S., and show proof of enrollment.

 When you sign up, Spotify will verify your school and enrollment status through a third-party site.
 If your school is not on the list, you can request to add it.